-Justice Qinisile Mabuza is serving her first term as Commissioner following her election in 2013.
+Justice Qinisile Mabuza is serving her second term as Commissioner following her election in 2013.
 She was appointed as a Judge of the High Court of Swaziland in 2005.
 Since then, she has presided over numerous cases that have demonstrated her willingness to uphold the independence of the judiciary and support human rights.
 This included the case of an Applicant in a chieftaincy dispute with a daughter of King Sobhuza II, which other judges had refused to hear for fear of victimisation.
 Judge Mabuza heard the case and ruled in favour of the Applicant.
 Prior to her appointment to the High Court, Judge Mabuza was a Founding Partner and Attorney at Q.M.
 Mabuza and Associates.
 In 1978, Judge Mabuza became the first Swazi woman to be admitted as an attorney of the High Court of Swaziland.
 Between 2002 and 2005, she worked as a Lecturer in Law at the University of Swaziland.
 Judge Mabuza has served as a Non-Executive Director of the Central Bank of Swaziland (1994 – 2005) and as Chairperson of the Swaziland Road Transportation Board (1994 – 1997).
 She has also worked on a number of Commissions of Enquiry, including as Chairperson of the 2005 Phalala Fund Enquiry.
 Judge Mabuza has an LLB from the University of Botswana, Lesotho, and Swaziland.
 She has a Master of Laws (specialisation in Criminal Law and Criminal Procedure) from the University of South Africa.

 Justice Charles Mkandawire is from Malawi.
 He is currently serving his second term as Commissioner, having first been elected in 2009 and then re-elected in 2014.
 He is currently seconded from his position as High Court Judge in Malawi to the position of Registrar of the Southern African Development Community (SADC) Tribunal.
 As Registrar, he has been responsible for the establishment and operationalisation of the Tribunal from 2006-2014.
 From 2001-2004 he served as Registrar of the High Court of Malawi and from 1998-2001 as Chair of the Industrial Relations Court in Malawi.
 He is currently Regional President of the Commonwealth Magistrates’ and Judges’ Association (CMJA) for East, Central and Southern Africa since 2012.